TL;DR

 Quality Score optimization

-CTR optimization: fastest way to raise QS
+CTR optimization: the fastest way to raise QS

-- Benchmark: Search campaigns average 3-5% CTR, Brand campaigns 10-20%
+- Benchmark: Search campaigns average a 3-5% CTR, Brand campaigns 10-20%

 Ad relevance signals: keyword → ad → landing page